MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - find out what happens if you make 2 separate prefetches to the same query during the same request.
 For example, using prefetch getAll procedure in the layout and on the page.
 - improve error handling
 - I notice that confirm to delete requires 2 clicks
+- consider adding infinite scroll on the dashboard if a user has many countdowns

 ```
     "vercel-build": "if [ \"$VERCEL_ENV\" = \"production\" ]; then drizzle-kit push; elif [ \"$VERCEL_ENV\" = \"preview\" ]; drizzle-kit push --force; fi && next build",